vkosuri/django-dialogflow/README.md

 ## API View

-If you need a django_dialogflow API endpoint you will want to add the following to your [urls.py](./django_dialogflow/urls.py)
+If you need a django_dialogflow as a API endpoint, then you will need to add below steps to your [urls.py](./django_dialogflow/urls.py)

 ``` Python
 urlpatterns = [